robert/robert.github.com/_posts/2015-08-06-migrating-bajillions-of-database-records-at-stripe.md

 ## 2.1 Proxy reads to the Merchant/AccountApplication through to the LegalEntity

 We are now very confident that the LegalEntity table is in sync with and just as reliable as the Merchant and AccountApplication tables.
 Carefully using some more meta-programming magic, we make all calls to eg. merchant.owner_first_name proxy through to read their data from the associated LegalEntity.
 We continue to write data to both tables and put this proxying behind a feature flag.
+This is a simple flag that can be instantly toggled from a UI.
+When deciding whether to read data from the LegalEntity or from one of our old models, we first check to see if the feature flag is set to "on".
 This means that if we discover an inconsistency or other error we can instantly flip the feature flag off and switch back to reading directly from the Merchant table whilst we debug.

 {% highlight ruby %}
     class Merchant
       prop :legal_entity, foreign: LegalEntity

       def self.legal_entity_proxy(merchant_prop_name, legal_entity_prop_name)
+        #
-        # Now we also redefine the Merchant getter method to read from the LegalEntity
+        # UPDATED: Now we also redefine the Merchant getter method to read from the LegalEntity
+        #
         alias_method :"original_#{merchant_prop_name}", merchant_prop_name if method_defined?(merchant_prop_name)
         define_method(merchant_prop_name) do
-          self.legal_entity_.public_send(legal_entity_prop_name)
+          self.legal_entity.public_send(legal_entity_prop_name)
         end

         # We continue to write to both tables for safety